catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

         │   ├── {session_id}_Chans_17_32.flt.mat # High-pass filtered data from channel 17 to 32 in Matlab format
         │   ├── {session_id}_Chans_17_32.mat     # Raw data from channel 17 to 32 in Matlab format
         │   └── {session_id}_Chans_17_32.plx     # Spike sorting data from channel 17 to 32

+### "Gaia" folder structure

+For subject "Gaia" the files are organized in the following way:

+    {root_folder}/                     # The root folder containing the sessions e.g. "pre_MPTP"
+    └── Gaia/                          # The folder containing the sessions for a given subject e.g. "Gaia" ├── {date_string}/             # The folder containing the sessions for a given date e.g. "160615" │   ├── Gaia_{session_id}.Tbk  # Raw acquisition data in Tucker Davis (TDT) format │   ├── ... (other TDT files)
+        │   ├── {session_id}.mat       # Events data in Matlab format (also contains units and optionally stimulation data) │   ├── {session_id}.flt.mat   # High-pass filtered data in Matlab format (all channels) │   ├── {session_id}.plx       # Plexon file (all channels)

 ## TDT data